 For my kids, this has been a great way to soothe them when they were younger than three months.

-If you're baby is crying very loudly, it might be hard to use this tip though.
-In such case first try another method and then, when the baby starts to become calmer, start shushing.
+If your baby is crying very loudly, it might be hard to use this tip, though.
+In such a case, first, try another method, and then, when the baby starts to become calmer, start shushing.

-You can also buy a white noise CD; something that works really well for some babies.
+You can also put on white noise “music”; something that works really well for some babies.